protesilaos/my-website/_commentary/2023-01-10-jordan-peterson-291-hedonism.md

 fill in the vacuum that was created by some self-induced state of social despair among polytheists.
-This includes parts of modern-day Greece under the Roman Empire, the Baltic countries during the Prussian Crusade, African tribes in the ear of slave trade to the Americas, the treatment of native American populations...
+This includes parts of modern-day Greece under the Roman Empire, the Baltic countries during the Prussian Crusade, African tribes in the era of slave trade to the Americas, the treatment of native American populations...

 The history of ideas is dirty and we already get a sense of this from